aghosal89/FSI_NHANES_Application/README.md

                           the starting points in the lattice will be utilized.
 Otherwise, L of these will be chosen by row number.
 If L = -1, the user will have to input a matrix whose rows are the starting points.
+         7. etaStart    : a matrix with (p-1) columns each row indicating a unique starting value used in optimization for estimating theta.
+This is input only if L=-1
+         9. datosx      : the dataset of n whose columns include the covariates, survey variables of the model.
+         10. sp         : order of spline.
+         11. dfs         : degrees of freedem of the spline.

     Outputs: